blurSong/MORA-DSE/README.md

 #                   for residual layer ： residual input index (one is -1， the other is the pre layer index) for MNSIM
 #                   for fc layer ： whether it is the first fc layer （yes=1， no=0） for MNSIM
 #                   for other layers : default 0
-# 4. leave all other params blanks ： 0 or NaN
+# 4. leave all other param blanks ： 0 or NaN
 # ==================================================================================================================

 ```